apache/accumulo-website/contributor/source.md

 ### Website

 Accumulo's web site is developed using [Jekyll][jekyll].
-Development is performed by editing the contents of the [gh-pages][gh-pages] branch, either directly by a committer, with a pull request to [GitHub][github], or a patch submitted to [JIRA][jiraloc].
+Development is performed by editing the contents of the [accumulo-website master][website-branch] branch, either directly by a committer, with a pull request to [GitHub][github], or a patch submitted to [JIRA][jiraloc].
 The rendered site can be previewed locally or on [GitHub][site-mirror], and the rendered site (in the `_site` directory) will be